 Also consider media playback, like TV and movies.
 On an ultrawide, you may have to tolerate black bars running along the screen’s edges, as few productions shoot media that’s compatible with ultrawide aspect ratios.

-Just be aware that not all games support ultrawide resolutions and those extra pixels can tax your graphics card a bit more than normal.
+Just be aware that not all games support ultrawide resolutions, and those extra pixels can tax your graphics card a bit more than normal.

-From there you have the option to fill the additional space with other windows.
+From there, you have the option to fill the additional space with other windows.
 You can also manually lock them there using the same method as above.
 Once everything’s in place, you can click and drag the dividing lines between windows to adjust their size.

 Some ultrawide monitors offer more robust hardware solutions as well, though they depend on each manufacturer.
 Check your setup manual for the specifics.

 But you don’t need to go that big.
-As shown above, we lean to the slightly more constrained monitors which improve pixel density and offer better feature sets than the absolute largest screens out there.
+As shown above, we lean to the slightly more constrained monitors that improve pixel density and offer better feature sets than the absolute largest screens out there.